johncf/abstract-rc/README.md

 ### Wait...
 WHY?

-Because `Rc` is waay faster than `Arc`.
-So if the user is running a single- threaded program, she may not want all the features and over-heads that `Arc` comes with.
+Because `Rc` is significantly faster than `Arc`.
+So if the user is running a single-threaded program, she may not want all the features and over-heads that `Arc` comes with.